Overview

 Resource roles

-Roles form a hierarchial tree describing the contents of a given resource
+Roles form a hierarchical tree describing the contents of a given resource

 Roles should be read from start to end as being from least to most specific descriptor